JamesCalhoon/hello-world/README.md

 #28: Perfect Dark and Golden Eye

 #29: And so many more that I am not sure if I could list every one of them.

+#30: Thanks to that list of Nintendo 64 titles, it seems that my assignment has reached its end.